dgonzalb/BambooPaymentDoc/content/es/Payouts/Payouts API/Using-Payouts-API.md

         {
             "ErrorCode": "ExactLengthValidator",
             "PropertyName": "Country",
-            "Message": "'Country' must be 2 caracteres in length.
+            "Message": "'Country' must be 2 characters in length.
 You entered 1 caracteres."
         }
     ],
     "statusCode": 400